IOI-dot/Digital_Project1/README.md

 - Don’t-care terms are included during grouping but ignored in the final expression.
 - Make sure the input follows the exact format.
 - Works for Boolean functions with up to 20 variables.
+- Generates ready to be used Verilog files for Hardware Implementation.